km322/Coursera_Capstone/Coursera_Capstone_Report.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can enter an address and it results in the following information.

 ### 4.2 Problem 2 Results:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this problem there was a large methodology to get to the result.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this problem, there was a large methodology to get to the result.
 So, I will display the results of some of the steps.
 Keep in mind that this data has a 12-year interval from 2003 to 2015.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The fist step, checking crime values, is displayed below.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first step, checking crime values, is displayed below.

 <img width="621" alt="Screen Shot 2021-07-23 at 7 55 52 PM" src="https://user-images.githubusercontent.com/76541886/126855574-da94d12d-5283-4763-985f-69e9bb88328c.png">